Tongue Piercing Healing Process & Care Guide

 Day one is the day to learn how to make your saltwater mouth rinse.
 Just warm one cup of distilled water and mix it with ¼ tsp of sea salt.
 Kosher salt can also be used, as long as you make sure it dissolves fully.

 However, don’t use regular table salt, which contains iodine and may have other additives.
-Rinse your mouth with this solution to keep the piercing clean.
+Rinse your mouth with the saltwater solution to keep the piercing clean.

 If you can’t use salt water for some reason, rinsing with plain water also helps to keep the piercing clean and is especially helpful just after eating.
 Sticking with water to drink is also a good idea to help keep the piercing flushed out and prevent bacteria buildup.